Swifty Receiver

 Additional Notes

-Currently, the API requires a Bearer Token to be passed in the Authorization header.
-However, it is not currently checked, so any value can be used.
-This will be fixed in a future release.
+Currently, the API requires a simple Bearer Token to be passed in the Authorization header.
+The value for the token is stored in a google secret named swifty-receiver-api-token.

 Upon successful deployment, you should be able to post data to the endpoint and verify it gets written to the message queue.